Red dress party: Hollywood

 Hollywood's annual Red Dress Party took place at Gold Coast Bar, before its closure in 2019.
 Attendees put their best red outfits on, and joined each other for drinks at a discounted price.
 It took place from 2pm to midnight.
 In previous years, all proceeds went to Life Group LA.

 Seattle

 Held in Fremont Studios, Seattle's Red Dress Party takes up three large studio rooms, and an outside lot for food trucks.
 There are DJs, performers, and a silent auction that go towards donations.
 All proceeds go to local LGBTQ foundations and AIDS/HIV prevention organizations.
 Tickets are a tax write-off.
+Red Dress Party Seattle closed in 2024, citing overall impact from the 2020 COVID pandemic and general decline in attendance.

 Sacramento

 Sacramento's Red Dress Party is organized by the Sacramento LGBT Community Center.
 This event has been awarded Q-Sac Magazine's "2014 Best Gayborhood Party", a two-time cover feature on Outward Magazine, and news coverage on the Morning Show on Fox40, and News 10.